ActualNobody/painWithCSharp/README.md

 # painWithCSharp
 I blame Repl

-How to run a C# file on Repl.it because of the replit file:
+How to run a C# file on Repl.it because of Garbage:

+csc File_Name.cs
+mono ./File_Name.exe

 BeginnerBasics: the basic stuff like printing and variables